 5. Track record and investment expertise

 Automated investing is a marriage between technology and investment expertise so make sure the boxes are ticked on both fronts.
-The Stockspot team spends as much time researching the investment universe, optimising our portfolio strategies and analysing the relationship between assets as we do on building our technology.

 - How long has the service been around and what is the actual performance track-record (ignore ‘back-testing’) of the investment strategies?

 - What experience and track-record does the team have in managing money?